 Q: Daily life, delicate emotions between sexes, fights in the gambling world, humanity, etc. You had to show a wide range of things while acting.
 It’s completely different from your previous roles that were just mostly emotional.

 TOP: Even from the moment I saw the scenario of the movie, I thought that I wouldn’t be able to do this movie without taking off a few layers of me.
 And because of that, I had to fight with myself a lot.
 If I try too hard to draw something out that I don’t have in me, the audiences will think, ‘Uh?
 Why is that person doing that?’ and think that I’m trying too hard, so it’ll be hard for them to focus on the movie.
 You must never let the audience see that.
 The night before we started filming, I was very troubled, thinking about that.
 How could I express my character more exclusively without making it banal?
 I thought about that a lot.
 I didn’t really want to draw a line to indicate how far to go, but I just wanted to take off all the layers of me.

 Q: Do you like gambling?

 TOP: I just don’t play games at all, including cards.
 I’ve never even played any electronic games since I was little.
-I have a serious desire to win, so I feel like I’ll see the end of it once I start.
+I have a serious desire to win, so I feel like I’ll end of it once I start.
 I always keep that in mind, and never play games.
 I practiced Hwatu very hard this time, but I have decided that I will only like it for acting purposes.
 I promised myself that no matter how good I get at it, I will not play Hwatu.
 Haha.

 Q: So you don’t want to do it at all cause you get furious when you lose, right?
 I understand what you mean.